 Fabric is a platform that helps your mobile team build better apps, understand your users, and grow your business.
 I use it primarily as a crash reporting tool.

-With Fabric you could get powerful, yet lightweight crash reporting so you can fix issues fast, streamline and automate your beta distribution and app deployment process, get insight into your users and what actions they're taking inside your app, uncover behaviors that correlate with healthy and unhealthy users, drive app installs and monitor active users.
+With Fabric you could get powerful, yet lightweight crash reporting so you can fix issues fast, streamline and automate your beta distribution and app deployment process, get insight into your users and what actions they're taking inside your app, uncover behaviours that correlate with healthy and unhealthy users, drive app installs and monitor active users.

 In summary, it is awesome!